|

 Still in all I’m happy”

-The homeless traveler wrestles with visions of a thousand goodbyes.
+The traveler hears a thousand goodbyes.
 On any given night, eyes shut out the day and a sleepy reminiscence offers up the names and faces.
-But as the road signs blur and highway lines refuse to disappear completely—even here, horizontal on an old Ramada Inn bed—it does not have to be sad, exactly.
-Thoughts of tomorrow’s adventures still remain.
-Such is the law of the road with its perpetual motion.
-Old goodbyes blend into new hellos.
-Memories past make way for new experiences.
-It is what makes him rise with the dawn, put back on his long black coat, and pick up the guitar case once again.
-Dust kicks up from his cowboy boot heels as he heads off, destination unknown.
+But as the road signs blur and highway lines morph into old Ramada Inn beds, it does not have to be sad, exactly.
+Thoughts of tomorrow’s adventures remain.
+Such is the law of perpetual motion of the road with its old goodbyes and new hellos.
+Memories make way for new experiences.
+It is what helps him rise with the dawn, put back on his long black coat, pick up the guitar case, and keep moving on, destination unknown.

 “When you reached the part where the heartaches come